humdek-unibe-ch/tbi-gaze/README.md

         "HideMouse": false
     }

+## Output File
+When running the program `gazeToMouse.exe` an output file is generated which holds the gaze coordinates of the user.
+The output file is saved in the directory specified by `OutputPath` in `config.json` and named `<yyyyMMddTHHmmss>_<hostName>_gaze.txt` where
+ - `<yyyyMMddTHHmmss>` is replaced by the timestamp when the file was created (e.g. 20180129085521 stands for 2018.01.12 08:55:21).
+ - `<hostName>` is replaced by the name of the machine

 ## Log File
 All executables write continuously to the same log file.
 This allows to track the eyetracker events that happened throughout a ztree session within one log file.
-The log file is produced at the root directory of the application which is making the calls to the executables (e.g. at the location of `zleaf.exe`).
+The log file is produced at the root directory of the installation path of the here described utilities.